kestrelquantum/Piccolo.jl/docs/src/index.md

 pkg> add Piccolo
 ```

-> *"Technologies are ways of commandeering nature: the sky belongs to those who know how to fly; the sea belongs to those who know how to swim and navigate." &ndash; Simone de Beauvoir*
+> *"Technologies are ways of commandeering nature: the sky belongs to those who know how to fly; the sea belongs to those who know how to swim and navigate." – Simone de Beauvoir*